mskri/js-drinking-game/README.md

 # JS drinking game!

 Rules are simple.
-Search for a word and if you get a match you drink.
+Search for a word and if there is a NPM package with the same name you drink.
 It's that simple!

 ## Start developing